laimison/rails-ha/v2/README.md

 docker logs -f mysql-1
 ```

+2) Make a mysqldump backup?

-2) Sync Original Master as Slave
+3) Sync Original Master as Slave

 Method A - connect to master